 Bus stops have this great quality about them… They’re a collecting point for people.
 The same goes for train stations, subways, and airports.
-If you ever find yourself stuck at one of them waiting for a bus, train or airplane, all you have to do is whip out your mobile phone.
+If you ever find yourself stuck at one of them waiting for a bus, train, or airplane, all you have to do is whip out your mobile phone.
 It is always a challenge to approach somebody you’ve never met before, especially in a public place where they’re not expecting to be approached, but if you think you can, then go for it.
-Alternatively, you could take some candid street photography.

 9. Record Yourself: